quicwg/base-drafts/draft-ietf-quic-recovery.md

 sender goes a period of time without receiving any ACK frames for its in-flight, ack-eliciting packets.
 Generally, this can be calculated as a number of consecutive PTOs (pto_count is more than  kPersistentCongestionThreshold, see
-{{cc-consts-of-interest}}), but since a PTO only occurs if no other ack-eliciting packets have been sent, an explicit time out must be used to account for those cases where PTOs don't occur.
+{{cc-consts-of-interest}}), but since the PTO timer is reset when a new ack-eliciting packet is sent, an explicit time out must be used to account for those cases where PTOs don't occur.

 When persistent congestion is encountered the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
 This response of collapsing the congestion window on persistent congestion is functionally similar to a sender's response on a Retransmission Timeout (RTO) in TCP
 {{RFC5681}}.

 ## Pacing